 We utilize contract operator services at certain of our assets.
 For example, we utilize contract operator services at our Tioga Rail Terminal under a rail and transload services agreement with a third-party operator that may be terminated by us with 90-day notice.
 Under the terms of the agreement, third-party contract personnel supervised by Hess employees control, monitor, record and report on the operation of the Tioga Rail Terminal.
 Contract personnel also provide inspection, crude oil loading, railroad consulting, inventory management, repair, data reporting, general maintenance and technical support and safety compliance services.
 Under this agreement, we are liable for any losses resulting from actions of the third-party operator unless such losses result from the negligence of the third-party operator.
-If disputes arise over the operation, and financial condition could be adversely affected.
+If disputes arise over the operation of the terminal, or if the third-party operator fails to provide the services contracted under contract operator services agreements, our business, results of operation, and financial condition could be adversely affected.
 We previously extended the term of this agreement and expanded services to include rail car qualification and maintenance management and we expect to renew the agreement before it expires.
 Costs of these services under a negotiated renewal of the existing agreement or a similar agreement may increase relative to historical costs.
 Any such increased costs associated with terminal operation services will decrease the amount of cash available for distribution to our shareholders.